-Therefore, our GSS remains a priority for assurance.
+Therefore, this area remains a risk and consequently a priority for assurance.
 Our processes for identifying, reporting and issuing failure payments to customers are well established.
-We also have a full time GSS Compliance Auditor to focus on this specific area.
+We have a full time GSS Compliance Auditor to focus on this specific area.